Hip-Hop Went From the Streets of New York City to Groundbreaking Exhibits

 Mixed Media on Reclaimed Police Car

-I purchased timed tickets in early July with plans to attend the exhibit two weeks before it closed to avoid the crowds.
-That Saturday, 2:30 reservation time was busy with an audience of all ages and colors visiting the hip-hop galleries.
+I purchased timed tickets in early July, planning to attend the exhibit two weeks before it closed to avoid the crowds.
+That Saturday, 2:30 reservation time was busy, with an audience of all ages and colors visiting the hip-hop galleries.

 A Great Day in Hip-Hop, 1998 Harlem Brownstone photo with the many artists